statisticsnorway/ssb-sgis/docs/examples/network_analysis_examples.md

 ### !!!
 ```

-# sgis
-Simplifying GIS in python for science and statistics.

-sgis builds on the geopandas package and provides functions that simplify and extend GIS in python.
-Features include network
+sgis builds on the geopandas package and provides functions that make it easier to do advanced GIS in python.
-analysis, functions for exploring multiple GeoDataFrames in a layered interactive map, and vector operations like finding k
+Features include network analysis, functions for exploring multiple GeoDataFrames in a layered interactive map,
-nearest neighbours, splitting lines by points, snapping geometries and closing holes in polygons by size.
+and vector operations like finding k-nearest neighbours, splitting lines by points, snapping and closing holes
-by area.
+in polygons by size.

 ### Network analysis examples
 Preparing for network analysis: